aleksandr-vin/aleksandr-vin.github.io/_posts/2021-07-14-refactoring-hints.md

 git push
 ```

-Later, when that separate PR is merged to master, just rebase your big branch, and cherry-picked commits will dissapear.
+Later, when that separate PR is merged to master, just rebase your big branch, and cherry-picked commits will disappear.